hankrugg/DataReader/README.md

 # CSV Data Processing Project

 This project aims to process CSV data containing information about institutions and teams participating in an event.
-It reads the data from a CSV file, creates two separate CSV files: one for institutions and another for teams, and establishes a mapping between them.
+It reads the data from a CSV file, creates three separate CSV files: one for institutions, one for teams, and one for the stats and establishes a mapping between them.

 ## Getting Started